Khirbat Al-Dumun: 1948, aftermath

 At the end of April, 1948, the villagers surrendered without a fight, and the village was garrisoned by the Haganah.
 The villagers were, at first, allowed to stay.
 Morris notes that part of the document stating this has been blacked out by the IDF censors, presumably, according to Morris, as the writer have suggested that the villagers were to be expelled.

 In 1992, the remains were described: "All that remains from the village is a building now used as a prison.
 Cactuses and few remaining fruit trees, such as pomegranate and almond trees, grown on the site.
 The land is forested and the area is currently used by Israelis for recreation."

 Damon prison

 The original building of Damon prison was built to be a tobacco factory and stable during the British Mandate for Palestine.
 The building was constructed to retain humidity to preserve tobacco leaves.
 Following additional construction around the site, it was opened as a detention center in 1953 by the Israeli Minister of Police.

 In 2000, Israel Prison Service closed the prison temporarily due to inhumane conditions.
 It reopened in 2001 for incarcerating immigrant workers and Palestinians without official permits.
 There is no evidence that the complex has had significant changes or improvements since the 1950s.

 The prison has a section for Palestinian children, and a wing dedicated to detaining females was established in 2018.

+According to the Palestinian Prisoner Society and the Palestinian Prisoners’ Affairs Commission, approximately 90 Palestinian women are currently held in Damon Prison, including pregnant detainees, minors, and individuals with serious medical conditions, including cancer patients.
+The group reports that some detainees are held under administrative detention without charge.

+Reports state that the detainees face harsh conditions, including hunger, abuse, medical neglect, and limited access to healthcare.
+They are also reported to be subjected to strip searches, solitary confinement, and physical and psychological mistreatment, including assault and intimidation.
+The reports further state that detainees experience deprivation of food and basic necessities, as well as restrictions on communication and movement within the prison system.